 1778: Voltaire French philosopher and author passed away.
 Voltaire is generally regarded as a great thinker.
 However, as can be seen from his own words, he was a rabid anti-Semite.
 He described Jews as being “small, ignorant and crude people.”
 Voltaire did not base his anti-Semitism on the Jews adherence to their religion.
 Cure them of their religion, he wrote and there is still the problem of their in-born character.

-1796: Birthdate of Philip Salomons, the eldest son of London financier and leader of the Jewish community, Levi Salomons.
+1796: In the United Kingdom, London financier and leader of the Jewish community, Levi Salomons and Matilda de Metz gave birth to their eldest son, Philip Salomons.

 1800(6th of Sivan, 5560): Shavuot celebrated for the first time in the 19th century.